Dialexio/OTA-Catalog-Parser/README.md

 NOTE: The date is extracted from the file's URL, which may not be the actual release date.

+## Compilation
+Apache Ant is used to compile this program.
+Just cd to the base directory and run `ant universal cleanup`

+This produces a large (over 8 MB) JAR file that you can run.
+If you prefer a smaller, less universal JAR, other targets are included in build.xml:
+`ant linux cleanup`

+`ant mac cleanup`

+`ant windows cleanup`

 ## Running the Program
 You must have Java 7 or newer installed on your computer.
 The newest version of Java is available from [Java.com](http://www.java.com/download/).

-This is a command line program.
-Open the Command Prompt or Terminal, and run it like any other JAR file, with whatever arguments you find necessary:
+You may run this JAR with the following command:

-`java -jar path/to/Parser.jar -d DEVICE -f path/to/com_apple_MobileAsset_SoftwareUpdate.xml`
+`java -jar path/to/Parser.jar`

-The program will output its findings into standard output.
+If there are arguments, the program will operate in the command prompt/terminal.
+If there are no provided arguments, the program will display a GUI.

-## Arguments
+## Command-Line Arguments
 ### Required Arguments
 * `-d <device>` specifies what device you're looking for.
 This argument is looking for a value like "iPad2,3" or "iPod7,1."
 (If you do not know what value to use, you may refer to the identifiers listed on [The iPhone Wiki](https://www.theiphonewiki.com/wiki/Models).)
 * `-f <file>` specifies the location of the OTA update catalog.
 You must save the file to your computer before running the program.